gtrexe2458/sql-db-foundation---car-rental/README.md

 ## 🛠️ Termux Setup & Git Commands

 This connects the **project folder you already have** (`~/storage/downloads/SQLdb/carRental`) to the existing GitHub repo.
-Use `git remote add origin` for this — **not** `git clone`. `git clone` downloads a brand-new copy into a new subfolder; it does not link a folder you already have.
-That mix-up is what caused the earlier `fatal: 'origin' does not appear to be a git repository` error: `git init` made an empty local repo, then `git clone` created an unrelated nested folder (`sql-db-foundation---car-rental`) instead of setting `origin` on the repo you were actually in.
+Use `git remote add origin` for this — **not** `git clone`. `git clone` downloads a brand-new copy into a new subfolder; it does not link a folder you already have, and can leave the repo you're actually in with no `origin` set (causing a `fatal: 'origin' does not appear to be a git repository` error on push).

 **One-time cleanup** — remove the stray duplicate folder that clone created:
 ```bash